yudeshui/sEMG-based-temporal-relationship-learning/README.md

-# code for "A novel attention-based hybrid CNN-RNN architecture for sEMG-based gesture recognition" and "sEMG-based gesture recognition with embedded virtual hand poses and adversarial learning"
+# Code for "A novel attention-based hybrid CNN-RNN architecture for sEMG-based gesture recognition" and "sEMG-based gesture recognition with embedded virtual hand poses and adversarial learning"

 This repo contains the code for the experiments in the paper:
 1. Yu Hu, Yongkang Wong, Wentao Wei, Yu Du, Mohan Kankanhalli, Weidong Geng. " [A novel attention-based hybrid CNN-RNN architecture for sEMG-based gesture recognition](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0206049)"